List of compositions by Jan Ladislav Dussek

 This is a list of compositions by Jan Ladislav Dussek.

 Cataloging Dussek's compositions has a history of its own.
 Dussek's oeuvre has historically been difficult to organize, due in part to the number of publishers who originally published his work, and to the fact that some of his works were published by more than one publisher.
-Some works published by different publishers were assigned different opus numbers; sometimes different works were given then same opus number by different publishers.
+Some works published by different publishers were assigned different opus numbers; sometimes different works were given the same opus number by different publishers.
 Dussek further complicated this by arranging works for different instrument combinations.

 The Artaria Company published a thematic catalog of his works that is incomplete, prompting Howard Craw to develop a new thematic catalog in 1964.
 Works are numbered in the order they were written prefixed by "C" or "Craw"; works of dubious origin are listed in a separately numbered section prefixed by "Craw D".